Hispanic Heritage: Maria Perez, owner of Adult Day Healthcare Center

-Maria Perez is helping to open a bilingual adult day care center through House of Años Dorados Club..
+LOUISVILLE (WHAS11) -- Maria Perez is helping to open a bilingual adult day care center through House of Años Dorados Club.

 Freedom Adult Day Healthcare Center on Bardstown Road opens next month.
 The center will have ESL classes, citizenship classes, elder law counseling, and home care.